 You know those cheap little stamps that you can get in the birthday party aisle?
 The ones that rarely get used after the first day?
 Well, we found the perfect use for them!
-As part of the 21-day “Learn with Your Craft Stash” series, we wanted to use the stamps and ink that were already in our craft supplies to create a learning activity.
+We wanted to use the stamps and ink that were already in our craft supplies to create a learning activity.
 Create a hands-on addition activity with those party aisle stamps and some number stamps too!

 I told my first-grader to show me some math problems using the stamps.
 I demonstrated 1+1=2, so that she would understand what I was talking about.